 The Maternal and Newborn Clinical Management System (MN-CMS) Project is the design and implementation of an electronic health record (EHR) for all women and babies being cared for in maternity, newborn and gynaecology services in Ireland.
-This record will allow all information to be shared with relevant providers of care as required in compliance with General Data Protection Regulation (GDPR).
+This record enables all maternal, newborn and gynaecology information to be shared with relevant providers of care as required in compliance with General Data Protection Regulation (GDPR).

 The key benefits include:

 - Improved patient care as a result of better communication, supported decision making and effective planning of care.

 - More effective and efficient recording of information reflecting best standards in documentation.